 PLEASE NOTE: Information about this company's products and services is being provided as a public service only.
 As a non-profit advocate for the bleeding disorders community, Hemophilia of North Carolina does not endorse any treatment products, manufacturers, home care services, or individual medical providers.

-SOAR programs are open to all females with bleeding disorders, including those diagnosed with von Willebrand disease, hemophilia A and B, rare factor deficiencies (such as factors V, VII, X, and XIII), platelet disorders, and carriers of any of these disorders (both symptomatic and non-symptomatic).
-Our mission is to improve the quality of life for girls and women so they may SOAR to their full potential.
+SOAR is an HNC program for women and girls with a bleeding disorder, including those diagnosed with von Willebrand Disease, hemophilia A and B, rare factor deficiencies, platelet disorders, and carriers of any of these disorders (both symptomatic and non-symptomatic).
+The mission is to improve the quality of life for girls and women with bleeding disorders, so that they may SOAR to their full potential.